philipjj/PortFolio/README.md

 ## 🚀 Project Structure

-Inside of your Astro + Starlight project, you'll see the following folders and files:
+Inside of your Astro portfolio project, you'll see the following folders and files:

 ```
 .
 ├── public/
 ├── src/
 │   ├── assets/
+│   ├── components/
+│   ├── layouts/
-│   ├── content/
+│   ├── pages/
-│   │   └── docs/
 │   └── content.config.ts
 ├── astro.config.mjs
 ├── package.json
 └── tsconfig.json
 ```

-Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
-Each file is exposed as a route based on its file name.
+Content for your portfolio can be added to `src/pages/` and `src/components/` as needed.

-Images can be added to `src/assets/` and embedded in Markdown with a relative link.
+Images can be added to `src/assets/` and embedded in your pages with a relative link.

 Static assets, like favicons, can be placed in the `public/` directory.